-All communications regarding this conduct process will be sent to the resident’s email address listed with Housing and Hospitality Services.
-It is the responsibility of each resident to check and respond timely to email sent to that address.
+All communications regarding this conduct process will be sent to the Resident’s official University email address, or the email address listed with Housing and Hospitality Services if an official University email account is not issued.
+It is the responsibility of each Resident to check and respond timely to emails.

 Receipt of Complaint

-Incident Reports regarding alleged violations of the University Apartments Regulations or Student Conduct Policies are submitted by Residential Life or University Apartments staff members.
-Members of the community may report alleged violations by submitting an account of the incident to a Residential Life staff member.
-Incident reports should include a descriptive, detailed, and objective account of the incident and must be submitted within one (1) year following discovery of the incident.
+Incident Reports regarding alleged violations of the Housing Regulations or Student Conduct Policies are submitted by Residential Life or University Apartments staff members.
+Any community member may report an incident by submitting a written account of the incident to a Residential Life staff member.
+Incident Reports should include a descriptive, detailed, and objective account of the incident and must be submitted within one (1) year following discovery of the incident.

 Notification and Opportunity to Respond